 (The following grant is CLOSED for the 2009-2010 cycle)

 The More Kids in the Woods Grant is given by the US Forest Service each year.
 In the past, the Forest Service sought proposals that focused on underserved and urban youth; provided hands-on recreation and conservation education; engaged in solid and broad-based partnerships; and incorporated innovative techniques.
+To see a list of the national recipients for last year, along with grant amounts and descriptions of the projects that were funded, click here.

 FOREST SERVICE WORKS TO IMPROVE CHILDREN'S HEALTH